yahoo/elide-doc/pages/guide/11-graphql.md

 ### Input Objects

-Input objects just contain attributes and relationship with names that directly match the property names in the JPA annotated model:
+Input objects just contain attributes and relationship with names directly matching the property names in the JPA annotated model:

 ![GraphQL Input Object UML](/assets/images/graphql_input_object_uml.png){:class="img-responsive"}

 ### Query Objects

-Query Objects are more complex given that queries have to support filtering, sorting, and pagination and not simply describe data.
+Query Objects are more complex than Input Objects since they do more than simply describe data; they must support filtering, sorting, and pagination.
 Elide's GraphQL structure for queries and mutations is depicted below:

 ![GraphQL Query Object UML](/assets/images/graphql_query_object_uml.png){:class="img-responsive"}

 Every GraphQL schema must define a root document which represents the root of the graph.
 In Elide, entities can be marked if they are directly navigable from the root of the graph.
-Elide’s GraphQL root documents consists of _relationships_ to these rootable entities.
+Elide’s GraphQL root documents consist of _relationships_ to these rootable entities.
-Each relationship is named by its pluralized type name in the GraphQL root document.
+Each root relationship is named by its pluralized type name in the GraphQL root document.

 All other non-rootable entities in our schema must be referenced through traversal of the relationships in the entity relationship graph.

-Every relationship is modeled the same way.
-Elide adopts [Relay's pattern for pagination support](http://graphql.org/learn/pagination/).
+Elide models relationships following [Relay's Connection pattern](http://graphql.org/learn/pagination/).
-Relationships are a collection of _edges_.
-Each edge contains a _node_.
-The _node_ is an instance of a data model that is also a member of the relationship.
-It contains attributes and its own set of relationships.
+Relationships are a collection of graph _edges_.
+Each edge contains a graph _node_.
+The _node_ is an instance of a data model which in turn contains its own attributes and set of relationships.

 #### Relationship Arguments